NREL/batmods-lite/docs/source/api/bmlite/SPM/domains/index.rst

    This class is used to build both the anode and cathode for P2D simulations.

+   :param name: Name of the electrode, must be either 'anode' or 'cathode'.
+   :type name: str
    :param \*\*kwargs: Keyword arguments to set the electrode attributes.
 The required
                       keys and descriptions are given below: